What’s the Meaning of ‘Erectile Dysfunction’?

 It can be a warning sign of other conditions – in some cases, ED is a sign of a more serious health condition, like diabetes or a heart condition, or a serious mental health or emotional problem.
 If this applies to you, your ED will be a regular issue.
 It’s important to make an appointment to see your GP if ED keeps happening.

 It doesn’t mean you’re infertile – a lot of men worry that having ED means that they are infertile, and won’t be able to have children naturally.
-This is a common misconception – ED on its own is not a cause of impotence, or vice versa.
+This is a common misconception – ED on its own is not a cause of infertility, or vice versa.
 If you’re worried about infertility, the only way to check is by having a proper fertility test.

 Does erectile dysfunction mean you’re not aroused?